Skip to content

 specversion 1.0 CloudEvents spec version Fixed string.

-type string Event Type URN e.g. assay.env.filtered, assay.tool.decision.
+type string Event type identifier e.g. assay.env.filtered, assay.tool.decision.

 source string Producer Identifier URI identifying the specific runner instance.